About the Drawings

 Switch Register (to B),

-and the C buss feeds the inputs of all these registers, except the Switch Register.
+and the C buss feeds the inputs of all these registers, except the Instruction Register fed by B, and the Switch Register, fed by the Panel Toggle Switches.

-The I/O Data buss is fed by the A register, and is an input to the A register.
+Registers in Devices on the I/O buss are fed by the A register, and are inputs to the A register.

 All instructions are 16-bits (1 word) fixed length, and start on word boundaries.
 They are executed sequentially, except as altered by jump or skip instruction execution.